dashio-connect/python-dashio/Documents/Documentation.md

 * *red_value : float, optional.* The value where the red starts, by default 75.0.
 * *show_min_max : bool, optional.* Whether to show the min amd max values, by default False.
 * *send_only_on_release : bool, optional.* Have the **Dash** app send values either on release or during movement, by default True.
-* *dial_follows_knob : bool, optional.* Have the DashIO app adjust the dial to match the knob value, by default False.
+* *dialMode : DialMode, optional default FOLLOW.* Have the DashIO app adjust the dial to match the knob value, by default DialMode.FOLLOW.
+DialMode.MSG mode makes the Dial controlled by messages.
 * *dial_color : Color, optional.* Color of the Dial, by default Color.BLUE.
 * *knob_color : Color, optional.* Color of the Knob, by default Color.RED.
 * *control_position : ControlPosition, optional.* The position of the control on a DeviceView, by default None.